Acroporidae

 Acroporidae is a family of small polyped stony corals in the phylum Cnidaria.
 The name is derived from the Greek "akron" meaning "summit" and refers to the presence of a corallite at the tip of each branch of coral.
 They are commonly known as staghorn corals and are grown in aquaria by reef hobbyists.

 Description

 Staghorn corals are the dominant group of reef builders.
 They come in many shapes and sizes and can be highly variable in colour and form, even within the same species.
-Most are either a branching variant or a wall/ table top variant shaped and some are encrusting.
-Encrusting means they grow over rock structure. the Their colours vary between browns, whites, pinks, blues, yellows, greens and purple, depending not only on species but also on the growing conditions.
+Most are either a branching variant or a wall/ table top variant shaped and some are encrusting (growing over rock structures).
+Their colours vary between browns, whites, pinks, blues, yellows, greens and purple, depending not only on species but also on the growing conditions.
 Identification is difficult and requires close examination of the corallites and a biochemical and genetic analysis.
 There is a corallite at the tip of each branch and, with the exception of Astreopora, these are small with up to twelve septa in two cycles.